close-dev-team/mobile-close-channel-sdk-ios/doc/error_handling.md

 These are respectively called when then call succeeded or failed.
 In case of failure a [CloseChannelError](./SDK%20Reference%20Documentation/enums/CloseChannelController.CloseChannelError.md) object is passed which contains details of the error.

 ## Retrying calls
-It is good practice to retry the calls in case of ApiCallFailed-errors like `ApiCallFailedServerUnreachable` or `ApiCallFailedServerError` error.
+It is good practice to retry the calls in case of the `ApiCallFailedServerUnreachable` error.
+Best to first check if the internet is down, and retry if internet is back up.

 ## User not valid
 If you receive an `ApiCallFailedUserNotValid` it means the user's token is not valid anymore. **The token never expires but becomes invalid when the unique id is being re-used**.
 This can happen when the user reinstalls the app or installs the app on another device.